AshenPheonix/Sprint-Challenge-React-Wars/Answers.md

 1. What is React JS and what problems does it try and solve?

-    React JS is a js library built to handle the creation, addition, and manipulation of javascript components and provide a seamless, or as close to seamless as possible, interaction between the end users and a database
+    React JS is a js library built to handle the creation, addition, and manipulation of javascript components and provide a seamless, or as close to seamless, as possible, interaction between the end users and a database

 1. What does it mean to _think_ in react?